learn-co-curriculum/dsc-sampling-statistics-lab/README.md

-That was pretty a straightforward exercise.
-Let's use the data we have so far to visualise the weights of individual pumpkins and mean weight.
+That was a pretty a straightforward exercise.
+Let's use the data we have so far to visualize the weights of individual pumpkins and mean weight.

 ```python